CadenzaProject/cadenza2024_webinar/_sources/interact_challenges/overview.md

-# Stating with a Challenge
+# Starting with a Challenge

 In this tutorial will navigate through some files that is common to all challenges.